 There’s nothing more frustrating than driving to a viewing just for the tenant to have misread the move-in date or the maximum number of occupants!
 Clearly, vetting tenants before you conduct viewings and referencing makes good sense.

 Tenant Vetting with OpenRent

-To make vetting easier, we built a pre-screening feature that lets landlord send tenants a list of questions before they book a viewing.
+To make vetting easier, we built a pre-screening and auto-reply feature that lets landlord send tenants a list of questions before they book a viewing.
 This allows you to make sure the tenants enquiring are appropriate for your property, saving you wasted viewings or referencing costs.